syncfusion-content/blazor-docs/blazor/getting-started/license-key/how-to-register-in-an-application.md

 {% endtabs %}

 N> * Place the license key between double quotes.
 Also, ensure that Syncfusion.Licensing.dll is referenced in your project where the license key is being registered.
-* Syncfusion license validation is done offline during application execution and does not require internet access.
-Apps registered with a Syncfusion license key can be deployed on any system that does not have an internet connection.
+* Syncfusion&reg; license validation is done offline during application execution and does not require internet access.
+Apps registered with a Syncfusion&reg; license key can be deployed on any system that does not have an internet connection.

-I> Syncfusion license keys can be validated during the Continuous Integration (CI) processes to ensure proper licensing and prevent licensing errors during deployment.
+I> Syncfusion&reg; license keys can be validated during the Continuous Integration (CI) processes to ensure proper licensing and prevent licensing errors during deployment.
 Refer to the [CI License Validation](https://blazor.syncfusion.com/documentation/getting-started/license-key/ci-license-validation) section for detailed instructions on how to implement it.

 ## Blazor Web App

-Open **~/Program.cs** file and register the Syncfusion Blazor license key in the Blazor web app.
+Open **~/Program.cs** file and register the Syncfusion&reg; Blazor license key in the Blazor web app.

 {% tabs %}